Networking Fundamentals Pathway

 For data to be transmitted over a network, it is first broken down into small packets, which depend on the data's protocol and overall size.
 Each packet contains various details, such as a source IP address, destination IP address and unique data and packet identifiers.

-The segregation of data into small packets enables efficient data transportation and better utilization of the network medium/channel.
+The segregation of data into small packets enables efficient data transportation and better utilisation of the network medium/channel.

 More than one user, application and/or node may take turns sending and receiving data without permanently retaining the underlying medium/channel, as in a circuit switched network.